Legal Advice for “Felonies” — 202 results

-Written by attorney Ronald Frey, about 5 years ago.
+Written by attorney Ronald Frey, over 5 years ago.
 STAFF PICK

 THE ARRAIGNMENT ROOM In general, felony arraignments for Cuyahoga County are held at the Justice Center in Cleveland, Ohio.
 The arraignment room is located on floor twelve (12).
 It is a... more

-Written by attorney Parag Shah, almost 6 years ago.
+Written by attorney Parag Shah, over 6 years ago.
 STAFF PICK

 Having a felony conviction can keep you from voting (for a period of time), sitting on a jury, or ever owning a firearm.
 Most importantly, it can keep you from getting a job.
 But there is... more

-Written by attorney Paul J. Stablein, about 6 years ago.
+Written by attorney Paul J. Stablein, over 6 years ago.
 STAFF PICK

 Filing the Claim of Appeal Within 42 days of a felony conviction, the defendant must file what's called a Claim of Appeal with the Michigan Court of Appeals to preserve the right to appeal... more

-Written by attorney Lori Laird, almost 3 years ago.
+Written by attorney Lori Laird, over 3 years ago.

 People often ask what is the difference between a felony and a misdemeanor.
 The short answer is the seriousness of the offense.
 But usually someone facing a criminal charge really wants to... more